 When an asset is disposed of that has previously been revalued, a profit or loss on disposal is to be calculated (as above).
 Any remaining surplus on the revaluation reserve is now considered to be a ‘realised’ gain and therefore should be transferred to retained earnings as:

-In summary, it can be seen that accounting for property, plant and equipment is an important topic that features regularly in the Paper F7 exam.
-With most of what is examinable feeding though from Paper F3 this should be a comfortable topic that you can tackle well in the exam.
+In summary, it can be seen that accounting for property, plant and equipment is an important topic that features regularly in the Financial Reporting exam.
+With most of what is examinable feeding though from the Financial Accounting exam, this should be a comfortable topic that you can tackle well in the exam.

 Bobbie-Anne Retallack is a content specialist at Kaplan Publishing